jaredly/rex-json/Readme.md

+# Rex Json

-# A simple cross-target JSON library for Reason/OCaml
+> A simple cross-target JSON library for Reason/OCaml

 Works with both native and js targets (compiled with bsb-native).